Tyriar/tag-explorer/README.md

 ### `.active` and `.selected`

 When at least one button has been toggled, the `.selected` class is added to the button and `.active` is applied to all 'tag neighbours` which are tags that are also present in articles that contain all selected tags.
-With styling, this allows the user to narrow down the filter much easier.
+With styling.

 ### `.show-all`